isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-The `T{e}` construction syntax makes it explict that construction is desired.
+The `T{e}` construction syntax makes it explicit that construction is desired.
-The `T{e}` construction syntax makes doesn't allow narrowing.
+The `T{e}` construction syntax doesn't allow narrowing.
 `T{e}` is the only safe and general expression for constructing a value of type `T` from an expression `e`.
 The casts notations `T(e)` and `(T)e` are neither safe nor general.